European lawmakers vote to speed tougher car emissions regime

-BRUSSELS (Reuters) - European politicians on Wednesday voted to speed up rules to tighten compliance with pollution limits on cars, adding to pressure for reform after U.S. regulators caught Volkswagen AG (VOWG_p.DE) rigging the performance of vehicles in tests.
+BRUSSELS, Sept 23 (Reuters) - European politicians on Wednesday voted to speed up rules to tighten compliance with pollution limits on cars, adding to pressure for reform after U.S. regulators caught Volkswagen AG rigging the performance of vehicles in tests.

 The European Union executive, working for years to close loopholes in testing procedures for new vehicles, has proposed a law to introduce “real world testing” and narrow the gap between low energy use and low emissions performance, in the laboratory and what happens on the road.